IBM/tape-archive-api/readme.md

 ## Deployment
-The Tape archive API is based on Node JavaScript (Node JS) and can be deployed directly on a Spectrum Archive server or on a remote system that uses password-less SSH to communicate with the Spectrum Archive server.
+The Tape archive REST API is based on Node JavaScript (Node JS) and can be deployed directly on a Spectrum Archive server or on a remote system that uses password-less SSH to communicate with the Spectrum Archive server.
 The API has been tested with node version 10.

 ### Environmental variables